 Gospel Oak Housing

-The houses are clad in a pale variegated brick with a raking bond that gives a flat, directional texture.
-This mediates between the stock brick of Oak Village and the white render of Benson & Forsyth’s terrace.
-Where brick is cut back to shelter a front door or cover a balcony, it wraps under the soffit, and glazed slips provide a flash of colour.
-Windows are generously proportioned with reveal details responding to specifics of privacy and aspect.
-The homes are efficiently planned around social staircases and large rooflights flood interiors with natural light.
+Clad in a pale brick with a raking bond to give a flat, directional texture, their external surface mediates between the stock brick of Oak Village and the white render of Benson & Forsyth’s terrace.
+Where cut back to shelter a front door or cover a balcony, brickwork wraps under the soffit, and glazed slips provide a flash of colour.
+Windows are generously proportioned and detailed to respond to specifics of privacy and aspect.
+Internally the homes are efficiently planned around social staircases with large rooflights flooding interiors with natural light.

 Client: London Borough of Camden